Rights group: Taliban unlawfully killed 13 ethnic Hazaras

 Amnesty said it verified photographs and video evidence taken in the aftermath of the killings.

-Bryan reported from Cairo.
 Associated Press writers Rahim Faiez in Istanbul and Maamoun Youssef in Cairo contributed to this report.